logzio/logzio_aws_serverless/python3/kinesis/README.md

 ### Step 2 - Upload and configure the Logz.io Lambda shipper

-1. On your machine, zip 'lambda_function.py' and 'shipper.py', making sure `shipper.py` is under `shipper` folder:
+1. On your machine, zip 'lambda_function.py' and 'shipper.py':
-    - `mkdir dist; cp -r ../shipper dist/ && cp src/lambda_function.py dist/ && cd dist/ && zip logzio-kinesis shipper/* lambda_function.py`
+    - `mkdir -p dist/python3/shipper; cp -r ../shipper/shipper.py dist/python3/shipper && cp src/lambda_function.py dist && cd dist/ && zip logzio-kinesis lambda_function.py python3/shipper/*`
 2. In the **Function code** section of Lambda, choose **Upload a .ZIP file** from the **Code entry type list**.
 3. Click **Upload**, and choose the zip you created on your machine.
 4. In the **Environment variables** section, set your Logz.io account token, URL, and log type: